Install SSL certificate on WordPress website for SEO boost and to secure data transfer of your website.

 Previously, getting SSL meant paying for an SSL license, which may be more expensive than your hosting.
 However, using Let’s Encrypt, you can now get an SSL certificate for free.
 You can quickly connect SSL to your site using the SiteGround admin tools or cPanel, or you can use a WordPress plugin (also free).
 Let’s take a look at each approach individually.

-- Begin by logging into the SiteGround account and selecting the Websites tab to connect SSL to the WordPress site.
+- Step I: Begin by logging into the SiteGround account and selecting the Websites tab to connect SSL to the WordPress site.

-- To use tools for your site, go to Site Tools > Security > SSL Manager.
+- Step II: To use tools for your site, go to Site Tools > Security > SSL Manager.

 Pick the site to which you want to add SSL in the Select Domain region.

-- Find the one you want to use from the Select SSL dropdown list.
+- Step III: Find the one you want to use from the Select SSL dropdown list.

-- The below are the three possibilities: (check the prerequisites here)
+- Step IV: The below are the three possibilities: (check the prerequisites here)

 - Premium Wildcard: includes additional authentication capabilities.
 There would be an additional fee.

-- More information is available on SiteGround’s SSL certificates tab.
+- Step V: More information is available on SiteGround’s SSL certificates tab.

-- You’ll see a notification that your request is being processed after you’ve chosen the alternative you want.
+- Step VI: You’ll see a notification that your request is being processed after you’ve chosen the alternative you want.

-- Since the request is submitted to a queue, and there could be other SiteGround account holders making requests at the same time, this will take a while.
+- Step VII: Since the request is submitted to a queue, and there could be other SiteGround account holders making requests simultaneously, this will take a while.
 You’ll see a progress message until the request is complete.

-- If you go to the SiteGround website and click the Configure HTTPS tab, you’ll be taken to a tutorial that covers a variety of website systems.
+- Step VIII: If you go to the SiteGround website and click the Configure HTTPS tab, you’ll be taken to a tutorial covering various website systems.
 Simply skip to the section below about configuring WordPress settings to use HTTPS.

 If your hosting company does not provide Lets Encrypt, you can still install a free plugin that will enable you to add a free SSL certificate.

-- To add a new plugin, go to Plugins > Add New.
-Then install the plugin
+- Step I: To add a new plugin, go to Plugins > Add New.
+Then install the plugin.

-- Type SSL into the search window.
+- Step II: Type SSL into the search window.
 There are a variety of SSL plugins available.
 We will use The SSL Zen plugin here.

-- To activate the plugin, press the Install Now button and then the Activate button which will appear after the installation of the plugin.
+- Step III: To activate the plugin, press the Install Now button and then the Activate button, which will appear after installing the plugin.

-- You’ll be taken to the SSL Zen screen once the plugin has been installed.
-If you aren’t still there, or if you need to return to it, go to the admin menu and choose SSL Zen.
+- Step IV: You’ll be taken to the SSL Zen screen once the plugin has been installed.
+If you aren’t still there or need to return to it, go to the admin menu and choose SSL Zen.

-- To get to the configuration screen, click the Use Free Version icon at the top of the tab.
+- Step V: To get to the configuration screen, click the Use Free Version icon at the top of the tab.

-- Check that the domain and email address are right, as well as the www option if you want to add HTTPS protocol to that as well.
+- Step VI: Check that the domain and email address are correct and the www option if you want to add HTTPS protocol to that.
 To proceed, click the Next button.

-- The next process is to confirm that you are the owner of the domain.
+- Step VII: The following process is to confirm that you are the owner of the domain.
 To upload a file to a new folder, follow the onscreen instructions.

-- Then you need to install a certificate on your website.
+- Step VIII: Then, you need to install a certificate on your website.
 Make sure the directories and files are added to your site’s public_html folder.
 You’ll need FTP access to your site or the File Manager function in cPanel to do this.

-- You can download your certificates if you want or they’ll be emailed to your WordPress admin email address as well.
+- Step X: You can download your certificates if you want, or they’ll be emailed to your WordPress admin email address as well.
 To end, click the Next button once more.

 If you want to use cPanel for SSL, you can use the cPanel interface to add a free Let’s Encrypt SSL certificate.

-- Open cPanel by signing in.
+- Step I: Open cPanel by signing in.
 Scroll to the bottom of the page to the Security section.

-- To access the Let’s Encrypt manager, click the Let’s Encrypt button.
+- Step II: To access the Let’s Encrypt manager, click the Let’s Encrypt button.
 Go to the section where you can install a new Let’s Encrypt certificate.

-- Select the domain to which you want to apply for a certificate in the Domain area.
+- Step III: Select the domain to which you want to apply for a certificate in the Domain area.
 After that, choose a certificate form.

 - Let’s Encrypt SSL is a good option for most websites.

-- Select the one you wish to install and press the Install button.
+- Step V: Select the one you wish to install and press the Install button.

-- A success notification will appear, indicating that your request has been added to the list.
+- Step VI: A success notification will appear, indicating that your request has been added to the list.
 Then press the OK button.

 Now you can customize your WordPress settings to use HTTPS in the section below.